juji/localog/README.md

   // to send data to
   setAddress,

-  // utils to set separator
+  // utils to set separators
   // used in sending data
-  setSeparator,
+  setSeparators,

   // utils to close the connection
   // will be done automatically